Prosecutors fear top Criminal Defense Lawyers.

-The best criminal defense lawyers think in terms of attacking a case, knowing that they must focus on what the other side is trying to prove so that this ‘proof’ can be picked apart, piece-by-piece, and ultimately destroyed.
-Criminal defense attorneys understand that the prosecution must prove a charge against their client “beyond a reasonable doubt.”
-The standard of proof in a criminal case must be honored and used in the way that it was intended as opposed to the way prosecutors seek to explain it to juries in a watered-down and flimsy way.
+The best criminal defense lawyers think in terms of attacking a case, knowing that they must focus on what the other side is trying to prove.
+Through an understanding of the opposition’s strategy, a defense lawyer can pick apart a prosecutor’s case, piece-by-piece, and ultimately destroy it.
+Criminal defense attorneys understand that the prosecution must prove a charge “beyond a reasonable doubt.”
+Prosecutors seek to water-down the “beyond a reasonable doubt” standard, and it is the defense lawyer’s job to help a jury understand the magnitude of this purposefully steep burden.

-Successful criminal defense lawyers handle cases with tools never used by civil lawyers and rarely understood by even many experienced criminal defense attorneys.
-Even many of the most experienced criminal defense attorneys in Michigan have not mastered the art of criminal defense trial work.
+Successful criminal defense lawyers handle cases with tools never used by civil lawyers and rarely understood by even some experienced criminal defense attorneys.
+Also, many criminal defense attorneys in Michigan have not mastered the art of criminal defense trial work.

-Motions to suppress interviews and statements, to suppress evidence seized from an office, home or computer, to exclude business records, or evidentiary hearings to attack forensic evidence are examples of tools used by criminal defense lawyers to seek dismissals, acquittals, and reductions in charges on behalf of clients.
-The Fourth, Fifth, Sixth and Eighth Amendments to the United States Constitution contain provisions that the most aggressive and experienced criminal defense lawyers know how to use to protect their client’s rights.
-The complex and ever-changing case law relating to crimes, criminal procedure, and criminal evidence is another criminal defense tool that is difficult to follow by anyone other than a dedicated trial lawyer that practices exclusively criminal defense.
-Unless a criminal trial lawyer constantly deals with criminal law issues, his or her imagination may not be primed appreciate the subtle nuances of the facts that will permit the fashioning of a winning defense.
+Motions to suppress interviews and statements, to suppress evidence seized from a computer, to exclude business records can be used to get charges dismissed when handled correctly.
+An evidentiary hearing to attack forensic evidence is a tool used by criminal defense lawyers to seek dismissals, acquittals, and reductions in charges on behalf of clients.
+The Fourth, Fifth, Sixth, and Eighth Amendments to the United States Constitution contain provisions that the most aggressive and experienced criminal defense lawyers know how to use to protect their client’s rights.
+Because of the complex and ever-changing case law relating to crimes, criminal procedure, and criminal evidence, it is essential to have an attorney who specializes in criminal defense.
+A lawyer who handles different types of cases is less likely to be an expert in any particular area of the law.
+Unless a criminal trial lawyer regularly deals with criminal law issues, he or she may not appreciate the subtle nuances of the facts or laws that will permit the fashioning of a winning defense.

 Elite Criminal Defense Lawyers Live for Trials

-The jury trial is what criminal defense lawyers live for.
-The vast majority of cases do not go to trial but a true criminal defense lawyer lives for the showdown with the prosecution wherein he or she can defend a client from overzealous, ruthless governmental prosecutors and police officers.
-Such lawyers are not afraid to go to trial and recommend that option to clients when it is appropriate and when other lawyers are simply afraid to conduct a trial.
+The jury trial is what criminal defense lawyers live for in their practice.
+The vast majority of cases do not go to trial; however, a true criminal defense lawyer lives for the showdown with the prosecution wherein he or she can defend a client from overzealous, ruthless governmental prosecutors and police officers.
+Such lawyers are not afraid to go to trial and recommend that option to clients when it is appropriate.
+Some lawyers are simply scared to defend a client in a jury trial and will manipulate an innocent client into pleading guilty.
 When a known criminal defense trial lawyer sets a case for trial, prosecutors and judges know they mean business.
 When a trial lawyer is a known, credible threat, prosecutors and judges tend to make offers to resolve their cases in ways that other attorneys would never be able to achieve.

 Great Criminal Defense Lawyer Achieve Great Resolutions

 A conservative approach in a criminal case will almost always mean pleading guilty and accepting whatever sentence is given by the court.
-A thoughtful, aggressive and passionate approach to plea negotiations often results in favorable plea bargains and sentences that are lenient or less severe.
-Great criminal defense attorneys, however, approach plea negotiations with what I call intelligent aggression.
-The defense attorney must come out strong in persuading the prosecution that the weaknesses in its case justify a compromise on punishment or charges.
-Sometimes a case for mitigation can be made in a compelling well just based on the unique characteristics of the defendant or the particular circumstances of a case.
+A thoughtful, aggressive, and passionate approach to plea negotiations often results in favorable plea bargains and sentences that are lenient or less severe.
+The defense attorney must be powerfully persuasive when advising the prosecution that its case is weak and that a compromise on punishment or the charges is in the interests of justice.
+Sometimes an argument for mitigation can be made compellingly, just based on the unique characteristics of the defendant or the particular circumstances of their situation.

-The prosecutor must also be made to understand that the defense attorney knows how to try a case, and in fact loves jury trials.
-If the prosecutor wants to avoid the time and expense of a jury trial, and the risk of the defendant’s acquittal, he or she will likely offer a favorable plea agreement with the potential elimination of jail time.
+A prosecutor who knows a defense attorney, or his reputation as a superior trial lawyer, will be less likely to risk a trial and more likely to consider an exceptional plea bargain or a dismissal.
+If the prosecutor wants to avoid the time and expense of a jury trial and the risk of the defendant’s acquittal, he or she will likely offer a favorable plea agreement with the potential elimination of jail time.